xbeat/Machine-Learning/README.md

 Language modeling is a fundamental task in Natural Language Processing (NLP) that involves predicting the probability of a sequence of words.
 It forms the basis for many NLP applications, including machine translation, speech recognition, and text generation.
 In this slideshow, we'll explore the concepts and techniques used in language modeling, with a focus on implementation using Python.

+## Deep Dive into Neural Network Core Concepts

+Introduction to Neural Networks

+Neural networks are computational models inspired by the human brain.
+They consist of interconnected nodes (neurons) organized in layers, designed to recognize patterns and solve complex problems.
+This slideshow will explore the fundamental concepts and mathematical foundations of neural networks, focusing on the chain rule, gradient descent, and backpropagation.

 ## Pandas vs. Polars Comparing Python Data Processing Libraries

 Pandas vs. Polars: A Comparison for Data Processing in Python